ahcho/Queria/README.md

-# README
+# Queria

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Queria is a Quora clone.
+It's an application where you can ask and answer any questions about Charlie and Chocolate Factory.

+## <a href="https://queria-app.herokuapp.com/">Queria Live</a>

+## Technologies
-* Ruby version
+* Ruby on Rails

-* System dependencies

-* Configuration
+* PostgresSQL

-* Database creation
+* React

-* Database initialization
+* Redux

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* JavaScript

-* ...
+* jBuilder

+## Features

+## Futer Features
+* Comments: users can leave comments on answers
+* Search: users can search for question by keywords
+* Photo Upload: users can upload photos on answers, and change their profile photo